sudarshansudarshan/swagatam/index.markdown

 **4. How does the accommodation work during the workshop?**

 All the students will be provided with shared accommodation.
-They will get a good glimpse of what it means to stay in the hostels of an IIT :)
+They will get a good glimpse of what it means to stay in the hostels of an IIT.